tretaki/tretaki.github.io/README.md

 The page is automatically updated everyday at 01:00 UTC.

-Data source https://github.com/CSSEGISandData/COVID-19 by Johns Hopkins CSSE
+Data source https://github.com/CSSEGISandData/COVID-19 by Johns Hopkins CSSE.